alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 In the latter case, please first try to find an alternative in `PyPI` or `CRAN` which can be used to the same/similar effect.
 If a package request is not critical to the success of the project, the Research Computing teams reserve the right to decline the request; the time needed to successfully process the request and test will be taken into consideration.

-For each iteration of package updates, a new data science VM will be deployed into the Azure environment and you will need to access via the `Custom VM` app - please also see [Appendix A: Migrating to a new data science VM post package update](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update)
+For each iteration of package updates, a new data science VM will be deployed into the Azure environment and you will need to access via the `Custom VM` app - please also see [Appendix A: Migrating to a new data science VM post package update](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update).
+If you'd like to ingress additional code or data, such as for a new tool, you'll need to go through the classification process again, making sure that the data provider and principal investigator agree with how it is to be used.

 ### 4.3: Accessing GitLab and storing code